 - Physician and Family Support Program (AMA)

 - Reporting Another Physician (CMPA)

-- Health and Practice Condition Monitoring Program (CPSA)
+- Physician Health Monitoring Program (CPSA)

 - Advice to the Profession documents:

 - o Duty to Report a Colleague/Self

 - o Boundary Violations: Personal

 - o Boundary Violations: Sexual

-${\boldsymbol{\cdot}}$ "Regulated member" means any person who is registered or who is required to be registered as a member of this College.
-The College regulates physicians, surgeons and osteopaths.

-$\cdot$ "May" means that the physician may exercise reasonable discretion.

-• &quot;Patient" includes, where applicable, the patient's legal guardian or substitute decision maker.
+- "Regulated member" means any person who is registered or who is required to be registered as a member of this College.
+The College regulates physicians, surgeons and osteopaths. - "Must" refers to a mandatory requirement. - "May" means that the physician may exercise reasonable discretion. - "Patient" includes, where applicable, the patient's legal guardian or substitute decision maker.